‘Celebrity Big Brother’ Spoilers: Casting Rumors Round-Up, Who’s In Talks To Be On ‘CBBUS’

-Celebrity Big Brother (CBBUS) spoilers for casting are heating up for weeks now.
+Celebrity Big Brother (CBBUS) spoilers for casting have been heating up for weeks now.
 At this point, no one is locked in for the upcoming season.
-But there are rumors running rampant about who’s in talks with CBS to compete on the debut of the famed-up version of the top-rated reality show.
+But there are rumors running rampant about who’s in talks with CBS to compete on the debut of the famed version of the top-rated reality show.
 With just a couple of months to go before Celebrity Big Brother US debuts, everyone wants to know who will land in the house for the shortened season of the reality show.
 Here is a rundown of the latest casting rumors so you can see who might be locked in the CBB US house this winter.

-Who won’t be appearing on Celebrity Big Brother?
+Who Won’t Be Appearing On Celebrity Big Brother?

 Among the casting rumors for CBB US are some confirmations of who will not be participating.
 ET spilled that N’SYNCS’s Lance Bass will not be doing Celebrity Big Brother.
-The singer said he’s the “biggest Big Brother fan ever” but then shared that the show can’t pay enough for him to give up a month of his life.
+The singer said he’s the “biggest Big Brother fan ever,” but then shared that the show can’t pay enough for him to give up a month of his life.
 We can also count out anyone that is a hot or rising star.
 Some of the superfans that have been rumored to appear are extreme long shots because of busy schedules and the tight budget for CBB.
-Even Julie Chen is taking a pay cut!
+Even Julie Chen is taking a pay cut.

 Feels nice to be back on the @CBSBigBrother stage ???????????? pic.twitter.com/bTv6ASVlKa